PPPW/poisson-image-editing/README.md

 * `move_mask.py`: pop up a window for adjusting the mask location on the target image.

-* `possion_image.editing.py`: take source, target, mask image and mask offset, run the Possion image editing algorithm for seamless image blending.
+* `poisson_image.editing.py`: take source, target, mask image and mask offset, run the Poisson image editing algorithm for seamless image blending.

-* `possion_image.editing.ipynb`: a notebook demonstrating the process.
+* `poisson_image.editing.ipynb`: a notebook demonstrating the process.